guptad2/Celibrator/README.md

   Send a message to your Page from Facebook or in Messenger, if your webhook receives an event, you have fully set up your app!
 Voilà!

 ## License
-Sample Messenger App Original Coast Clothing is BSD licensed, as found in the LICENSE file.
+Sample Messenger App CeleBot is BSD licensed, as found in the LICENSE file.

 See the [CONTRIBUTING](CONTRIBUTING.md) file for how to help out.